AndersDeath/diary2/000-current.md

 # 29 März - Freitag - Berlin - 556 Tag der Einwanderung - Warm Sunny

 Easter is almost started.
 Today is a good friday.
 I celebrate it for the first time in my life because I grew up in orthodox culture and there is another schedule for church holidays.
 In general I coded a lot and also updated holy theory that is extremely cool thing.
+Afte some working hours me and Ksuhsa were in